 It’s really about breaking down those organizational silos [and] creating connected technology to help drive value for brands that are looking to increase revenue, decrease operational inefficiencies and ultimately create great customer experiences.

-Breaking down silos, which leads to improved operational efficiency, remains one of the top benefits of digital transformations within a large corporation.
+Breaking down silos remains one of the top benefits of digital transformations within a large corporation.
 Organizational alignment, paired with the right technology, are the keys to your digital future.

-Barbarian recently created a client tool called Barbarian Labs, which employs audits and develops custom teams within an organization to identify both obstacles and opportunities.
+Barbarian recently created a client tool called Barbarian Labs.
+The tool employs audits and develops custom teams within an organization to identify both obstacles and opportunities.

 Perfectly aligned (2:25)